-STAFF BLOG AG RIGHT WITH AGWEEK REPORTER JONATHAN KNUTSON Watching your crop deteriorate day after day
+STAFF BLOG AG RIGHT WITH AGWEEK REPORTER JONATHAN KNUTSON Let's hope the forecasts are right

 MIKKELPATES.AG-AT-LARGE NDSU's flax promoter -- Dr. Jack Carter dies, Sept.
 11